-The outbreak of an infectious disease or any other serious public health concerns in Asia and elsewhere could adversely impact the Group's business, results of operations and/or financial condition
+The outbreak of an infectious disease or any other serious public health concerns anywhere in the world could adversely impact the Group's business, results of operations and/or financial condition

-The outbreak of an infectious disease in Asia and elsewhere, together with any resulting restrictions on travel and/or imposition of quarantines, could have a negative impact on the economy and business activities in Asia or elsewhere and adversely impact the revenues and results of the Group.
-In 2003, there was an outbreak of Severe Acute Respiratory Syndrome (SARS^{}) in Hong Kong, China and other places.
+The outbreak of an infectious disease in parts of the world where the Group operates and elsewhere, together with any resulting restrictions on travel and/or imposition of quarantines, could have a negative impact on the economy and business activities in the affected region or elsewhere and adversely impact the revenues and results of the Group.
+For example, in 2003, there was an outbreak of Severe Acute Respiratory Syndrome ("SARS") in Hong Kong, China and other places.
 The SARS outbreak had a significant adverse impact on the economies of the affected countries.
 The spread of Influenza A H1N1 in 2009 also affected many areas of the world and there were reported cases of New Delhi Metallo-beta- lactamase-1 (NDM-1) in many countries and regions.
 There were also reported cases of avian influenza (bird flu) in several countries including Hong Kong, China and Indonesia.
 In 2015, the Group's shipping operations in West Africa were affected by the outbreak of Ebola.
 Although historically the Group's results have not been significantly affected by outbreaks of infectious disease, there can be no assurance that there will not be another significant global outbreak of a severe communicable disease such as avian influenza, SARS or Ebola or that any precautionary measures taken against infectious diseases would be effective.
 A future outbreak of an infectious disease or any other serious public health concern in Asia, Africa or elsewhere could adversely affect the Group's business.